veronicamerrick91/SoberStayfinal/replit.md

 ### Backend Architecture

 The backend utilizes Express.js on Node.js with TypeScript.
-It provides RESTful APIs with session-based authentication via `express-session` and Passport.js for Google OAuth.
-Protected endpoints enforce authentication.
+It provides RESTful APIs with session-based authentication via `express-session` and Passport.js.
+Protected endpoints enforce authentication with login rate limiting (5 attempts, 15-minute lockout).
 Data is managed using Drizzle ORM with PostgreSQL (Neon serverless driver), and Zod schemas ensure type-safe validation.
 Session data is persisted in the PostgreSQL database using `connect-pg-simple`.
 The build process uses esbuild for server bundling and Vite for the client, optimizing for cold start performance.
 A monorepo structure is employed for `client/`, `server/`, and `shared/` codebases, ensuring type sharing and reducing duplication.

 ### Database Schema